-When an individual is charged with a crime in York County, the court will relentlessly follow legal procedures.
-You don't want to have to face these criminal charges on your own, as it can be frightening, overwhelming, and complicated.
+When an individual is charged with a crime in York County, it's expected that the government will relentlessly follow legal procedures in prosecuting the case.
+You don't want to face these criminal charges on your own, as it can be frightening, overwhelming, and complicated.
 The York County Court will process the prosecution of criminal charges within its criminal division.
 The good news, though, is that you don't have to deal with it on your own.
 An experienced attorney, such as Joseph D. Lento, can help you navigate everything so that it's less stressful.
 In addition to helping to ease the burdens associated with being charged with a crime, Attorney Joseph D. Lento will also fight for a fair process and the best possible outcome.

 What to Expect

 The legal procedures for criminal cases in York County can be involved and extended depending on the severity and nature of the charges.
 Here's a brief overview of the legal process you can expect if facing charges.

 First, though, let's make sure you understand the main classes of offense in Pennsylvania, as the process changes slightly, depending on the class of offense.
 Title 18, Chapter 1, Section 106 outlines the different classes.

 Summary Offense: Summary offenses generally stay at the preliminary (and the Magisterial District Judge) level.
 They are typically cases that can result in up to 90 days imprisonment and are the least serious type of offense.

 Misdemeanor: A misdemeanor generally moves on to the Court of Common Pleas after the preliminary hearing with the district judge.
 A misdemeanor is more serious than a summary offense and can carry a sentence between one year and five years, depending on whether it's first, second, or third degree, with first-degree misdemeanors being the most serious.